SigNoz/signoz.io/docs/faqs/product.md

 We currently working on supporting custom baseURL to support that.

-You can track it here: [https://github.com/SigNoz/signoz/pull/1115](https://github.com/SigNoz/signoz/pull/1115)
+You can track it here: [https://github.com/SigNoz/signoz/pull/1115](https://github.com/SigNoz/signoz/pull/1115)<a href="https://www.uber.com/en-IN/blog/logging/" rel="noopener noreferrer nofollow" target="_blank">blog link</a>

 ### Is there anything I need to do after upgrading SigNoz to a version with some breaking changes?